awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 1. For `--region`, choose a different AWS Region than that of your Aurora primary Region\.

-1. Do one of the following:
-   + For an Aurora global database based on Aurora MySQL 5\.6\.10a only, use the following parameters:
-     + `--engine` – `aurora`
-     + `--engine-mode` – `global`
-     + `--engine-version` – `5.6.10a`
-   + For an Aurora global database based on other Aurora DB engines, choose specific values for the `--engine` and `--engine-version` parameters\.
+1. Choose specific values for the `--engine` and `--engine-version` parameters\.
 These values are the same as those for the primary Aurora DB cluster in your Aurora global database\.

-     The following table displays current options\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database-getting-started.html)

 1. For an encrypted cluster, specify your primary AWS Region as the `--source-region` for encryption\.